limonyessi/ML_Pipeline_Chinook_DB/GENRE_PREDICTION_GUIDE.md

 - Extracts customer purchase patterns by genre
 - Identifies each customer's most preferred genre based on spending
-- Trains on features like location, spending habits, and genre preferences
+- Trains on features like spending habits and genre preferences
 - Saves the trained model for predictions

 ### 3. Prediction Process